Thórsmörk – The fabled valley

 Most popular stories across all pages – An overview

-2 thoughts on “Thórsmörk – The fabled valley
+4 thoughts on “Thórsmörk – The fabled valley

-1. I received this question by email from Eric: ‘Hi, I’m an amateur photographer researching a hiking / photography trip to Iceland and have been doing some research on Thorsmork.
+‘Hi, I’m an amateur photographer researching a hiking / photography trip to Iceland and have been doing some research on Thorsmork.
 I’m looking for interesting vantage points over the valley and came across your great webpage.
 I was wondering if you could tell me which hike would lead me to the area in the photo at the top of this page.
 I really like the perspective with the cliffs and canyons.
 Thanks for any information that you can provide.
 I appreciate it.’

-1. Here’s the reply I sent, so others with similar questions can read this too 🙂 ‘Hi Eric, thank you for your compliment and for reaching out.
+1. Here’s my reply – so others with similar questions can read this too: @ ‘Hi Eric, thank you for your compliment and for reaching out.
 I’m glad you enjoyed my blog post about Thórsmörk!
 The cover photo on this article is the view from the top of Útigönguhöfði, one of the most distinctive mountains in the area.
 The views from up there are just unbelievable.
 It’s also a very steep & rather challenging mountain to climb.
+You can read all about it in my blog post about Útigönguhöfði and Hvannárgil canyon.

 You can reach the track to Útigönguhöfði from Básar (huts & camping area in Thórsmörk), and go up and back the same way, or continue down on the other side and return via the Hvannárgil canyon.
 Which is also very photogenic!
 But wherever you look around in Thórsmörk, you will see amazing photo opportunities all over the place.
 It’s such a beautiful area, definitely worth spending a few nights if you have the chance.
-The whole of Iceland really is a photographer’s paradise, so I’m sure you will enjoy it 🙂
+The whole of Iceland really is a photographer’s paradise, so I’m sure you will enjoy it.

-Ask a question, leave a comment or share your thoughts 💚
+Ask a question, leave a comment or share your thoughts 💜